hadez16/ShellyForWindows/README.md

 ***It is highly recommended to assign a static IP address to your Shelly device because DHCP servers could assign another IP address what will break your config.ini configuration***

 If a Shelly device is not reachable on startup, a message box will appear and the device is skipped.
 If all devices are not reachable, the application exits.

+### How-to exit...
+Just right-click on the tray icon and use "Exit".
+If you have more than one devices configured, the Application exits after the last Shelly icon is closed.